-- Which problem are you aiming to solve?
-How sure our you that this is indeed a problem for your targeted customers?
-Motivate! - What is unique with your model? - What characterises the early adopter in your customer segments (e.g. age, language, geographical region, consumer patterns, income, interests, personality)? - How do you intend to bootstrap your business venture, i.e. obtain first customers?
-Align Customer segment with Market (below). - $\cdot$ How do you intend to reach your customers? - How are you going to make money? - · How much will you charge for your product / service?
-Motivate! - Section 4: Market analysis (initial version, to be completed later!)
-Describe the market that you are targeting including similar products and competitors (existing alternatives).
-How do you compare to the competitors; why should the customer buy your product/service?
-Describe your initial market, size etc. Try to quantify in numbers, but do not forget to motivate and present your assumptions, e.g. with insights gained from your MOM test.
+- · Which problem are you aiming to solve?
+How sure are you that this is indeed a problem for your targeted customers?
+Motivate! - · What is unique with your model? - · What characterises the early adopter in your customer segments (e.g. age, language, geographical region, consumer patterns, income, interests, personality)? - · How do you intend to bootstrap your business venture, i.e. obtain first customers?
+Align Customer segment with Market (below). - · How do you intend to reach your customers? - · How are you going to make money? - · How much will you charge for your product / service?
+Motivate!

+• Section 4: Market analysis (an outline, to be completed later!)

+Outline the market that you are targeting by listing known similar products and competitors (existing alternatives).
+Also, note any thoughts you have on how you compare to the competitors; why customer should buy your product/service instead.
+Outline your initial market, size etc. In later versions, try to quantify in numbers, but do not forget to motivate and present your assumptions, e.g. with insights gained from your MOM test.
 Are your early adopters a realistic starting point for your business venture?
 For example, it is more realistic to start by targeting customers/users in a limited geographical region, e.g. Lund, rather than the whole world.

-Remember, to also provide information on who did what, in a contribution statement in the appendix; one paragraph per group member.
+Remember, to also provide information on who did what and to what extent contributed to the project, in a contribution statement in the appendix; one paragraph per group member.